 That’s it!
 Pretty easy, right?
 I wanted to make it as easy as possible to get the info you need so you can continue your content creation journey.
 But if you’d like, I have some extra info you may find helpful in the following section, including some programs used by YouTubers to create these thumbnails.

 Some pre-design recommendations

 Sticking around?
 Great!
-When working on thumbnails, we recommend creating a YouTube Thumbnail Template file as early as possible to work off of in your image manipulation program of choice.
+When working on thumbnails, I recommend creating a YouTube Thumbnail Template file as early as possible to work off of in your image manipulation program of choice.
 This template will serve as the basis for all future thumbnails that you create, and if done right, can allow you to create effective thumbnails in a few seconds to a couple minutes.

 This means creating some Layers that you can turn on and off, and use specific file types that preserve these layers each time you open up your design program of choice.

 Some examples of these file types are XCF, PSD, and Blend.

 You would save these as the Template for your video, then export as a .PNG, or .JPG for use on YouTube’s system.

 With that being said, I can’t wait until the .Webp format becomes standard for YouTube.
 Much better quality, much smaller file size.
 I use that filetype on Streamer’s Haven, it saves a ton of space and load time.